Ben Shapiro’s Netflix rival is shockingly competent but still obsessed with right-wing grievances

 Could it be that Hollywood and the critical community don’t necessarily have a blanket bias against movies made by or for or about conservatives, but rather a bias against terrible movies of that ilk?
 Time will tell, as The Daily Wire continues developing its slate.

 Beyond Run Hide Fight and Shut In, the platform just released The Hyperions, a superhero satire starring Cary Elwes; and has on deck for this summer, Terror on the Prairie, a Serge Leone-inspired Western with Gina Carano.
 The Daily Wire’s collaboration with Carano, who was fired from The Mandalorian for publicly linking the plight of modern Republicans to that of Jews in Nazi Germany, is perfect symbiosis.
-She is the self-styled embodiment of all aggrieved conservatives in entertainment—the underdog fighting an oppressive system that wants her to go to Woke Jail forever, or whatever.
+She is the self-styled embodiment of all aggrieved conservatives in entertainment—the underdog fighting an oppressive system that wants her to go to Cancel Jail forever, or whatever.

 If only everyone involved would stop defining themselves with oppositional defiance.
 They’re not brave heroes with dangerous ideas the elitists would ban if only they could.
 They’re just indie filmmakers with a popular platform and a built-in audience.
 Who cares?
 Most people on the left, I would venture, may disagree with or dislike aspects of The Daily Wire’s films, but have no qualms about them existing.
 Go ahead and make Gina Carano a bigger action star!
 Put James Woods in something he can sink his teeth into without opening his mouth about stolen elections!